 Frequently Asked Questions – Answered

-Passes are available for purchase at the door throughout the weekend.
-That said, there are no passes exclusively for entry into the auction (Saturday night) or the flea market (on Sunday).
-Both the auction and flea market are meant to be part of the FallCon experience and are therefore benefits of the respective day and weekend passes.
+Tickets are available for purchase at the door throughout the weekend.
+That said, there are no tickets exclusively for entry into the auction (Saturday night) or the flea market (on Sunday).
+Both the auction and flea market are meant to be part of the FallCon experience and are therefore benefits of the respective day and weekend tickets.

 Generally speaking it’s easiest if you leave your games at home, unless of course you have games for the auction or the flea market to sell.
 If you’re worried that we don’t have a specific game you want to play in our 900+ game library, you can always have a look at thefull list of games beforehand and figure out if you’re game is missing.
 Even if it is though, with over 900 games to pick from in the library, surely there’s at least a dozen you’d be willing to play!
 If you still want to bring your game just in case, we suggest leaving it in the trunk of your car until you’ve gathered a group to play it.
 Our open gaming tables are for game play, not game storage! 🙂

 We’d love to see FallCon through your eyes on social media.
-If you’re posting stories or photos from FallCon, we ask you to tag your posts with the hashtag #fallcon28.
-We’ll be using twitterfall again this year to display your posts on the big screen during the con and the hashtag helps us find the relevant posts.
+If you’re posting stories or photos from FallCon, we ask you to tag your posts with the hashtag #fallcon30.
+Throughout the weekend we’ll be posting to our Instagram and facebook feeds as well.

 Eventbrite and Sched have some great features that we are using to make an even better FallCon for our attendees.
 You can buy tickets for multiple people, say a family, and each person can sign up individually on Sched for the games they want to play.
 To make that possible, each person has to have a ticket.
 To encourage families to come to FallCon, we’ve kept children 12 and under free, and youth is $15 for a weekend pass.
 Please note that all children under 12 must be accompanied by a parent at all times.